 Maintaining a Serengeti Cat’s fur is relatively easy due to its short sleek coat.
 The breed doesn’t shed much but may be prone to more loose hairs if not brushed regularly.
 Brushing this cat breed once or twice a day is sufficient in getting any loose hairs out of their tight coats.

 If you find that your cat is shedding more than expected, try giving them a bath to loosen up any hair that may be ready to shed.
 This will also reduce your cat’s risk of hairballs from self-grooming loose hairs.

 Apart from coat maintenance, you’ll want to keep up with nail trimming and ear cleanings.
 This breed of cat is prone to dirt buildup in the ears, leading to additional medical issues if not treated.
 If you find that your cat has ear mites, this can either be remedied at home or with your veterinarian.

-Training your Serengeti Cat may be easier than other cat breeds due to their high energy levels.
+Training your Serengeti cat may be easier than other cat breeds due to its high energy levels.
 Since this breed enjoys being very active, you can efficiently train them to walk on a leash to walk outside with you.

 As long as you take training slowly and keep it positive with food rewards when they do something good, you’ll be able to train many behaviors.
 It’s important to start young with training and to keep your sessions short for optimal success.

 If you find that your cat isn’t responding well to the training, try to engage with them before any intense physical activity to make sure they have the mental energy to learn.
 Keep the time of day you are training consistent, and they’ll adjust to the schedule bringing more focus to each session.

 If you choose not to do any training, you may find that your cat is mischievous and getting into your personal items.
 Since the cat is incredibly smart, they really benefit from having known boundaries.